Kyun-J/FlexHybridApp-Android/README.md

 > Returns whether FlexJSAction is `Ready`.

 #### `send(value: Any?)`
 > Pass values directly to the web.
-Execption occurs if FlexJSAction is not ready.
+Exception occurs if FlexJSAction is not ready.

 ## **FlexJSCall**
 > FlexJSCall requires FlexWebView object.
 Native work through ThreadPoolExecutor and Callable.
-When the native operation ends, the Retrun value is delivered to the registered FlexWebView in the form of promise.
+When the native operation ends, the Return value is delivered to the registered FlexWebView in the form of promise.

 #### `FlexJSCall()`
 > *This constructor needs attention*
 Create by registering GlobalFlexWebView in FlexJsCall.
-If there is no Globally registered FlexWebView, an Execption occurs.
+If there is no Globally registered FlexWebView, an Exception occurs.

 #### `FlexJSCall(webView: FlexWebView)`
 > Create FlexJSCall.